 On May 1, 2010, the Pantex Plant submitted an application to renew Permit WQ0002296000.
 On July 19, 2010, the TCEQ declared Pantex's application to be administratively complete.
 The public notice of the Application and TCEQ's Executive Director's Preliminary Decision was published on June 23, 2011.
-Subsequent to the June 23, 2011 Public Notice, a member of the public requested a hearing on the issuance of Permit WQ0002296000.
-As of December 31, 2011 the Pantex Plant was awaiting the TCEQ's decision on the hearing request and issuance of the Permit.
+The TCEQ reissued Permit WQ0002296000 on February 17, 2012

 On May 17, 2010, the Pantex Plant submitted an application to renew and amend Permit WQ0004397000.
 In addition to requesting the renewal of the Permit, the application requested the addition of 100 acres of subsurface irrigation to the existing 300 acres and changes to the reporting requirements of the permit.
 On July 7, 2010, the TCEQ declared Pantex's application administratively complete.
 The public notice of the TCEQ's Receipt of Application and Intent to Obtain Water Quality Permit Amendment was published on July 22, 2010.
-As of December 31, 2011, the Pantex Plant was in negotiations with the TCEQ on the final terms of the proposed permit.
+The TCEQ reissued Permit WQ0004397000 on April 12, 2012.

 Pantex maintains a Texas Pollutant Discharge Elimination System (TPDES) Storm Water General Permit for Construction Activities (Permit TXR150000).
-The Notices of Intent for individual projects that were filed pursuant to the permit and active in 2011 are listed in Table 2.5.
+The Notices of Intent for individual projects that were filed pursuant to the permit and active in 2012 are listed in Table 2.5.